Going from strength to strength, Last Hounds' new single 'Bubbles' shows off the Brummie band's unique brand of crossover punk at its best.

 ♣︎ ♣︎ ♣︎

-Barcode Tee 100% cotton graphic tshirt
+Gunslinger Tee club symbol graphic tshirt

-When did the band start?
+Eloquently put, sir.
+How and when did the band start?

 The band’s had a few members come and go over the years, but the line-up you see now has been together since 2016.
-Last Hounds started initially with Mikey, Chris and James, who were all friends at college and had been in bands together previously.
+Last Hounds started with Mikey, Chris and James, who were all friends at college and had been in bands together previously.

 Tom joined shortly afterwards, through a mutual love of skateboarding and heavy music.
 I was last to join.
 That was through mutual friendships and scene connections.